mohankumar-2107/password-strength-analyzer/README.md

 Use in security hackathons or portfolio projects

 Demonstrate regex and entropy logic in placement resumes
+## 🌙 Latest Update — Night Mode Enhancements

+The newest changes focus on making the **Night Mode (6 PM – 6 AM)** more realistic and visually beautiful:

+- **Realistic Twinkling:** Stars now “glint” naturally with changing brightness and subtle size shifts.
+- **Natural Starfield:** Each star has random twinkle timing, creating a truly dynamic night sky.
+- **Shooting Stars:** Occasionally, a shooting star streaks across the screen — adding life to the night.
+- **Deeper Sky Gradient:** The night background now has a deeper, immersive space-blue tone for a premium look.
 🧩 Future Enhancements

 🌐 Add Flask or Streamlit web UI